peace-of-code/peace-of-code.github.io/page1.md

 }
 ~~~

-Vertical empty spaces
+Vertical emptiness
 ---
-Function definitions separated by empty line.
+Function definitions separated by single empty line.
 Groups of variables may be separated by empty line.
+Enums and type definition separated by single empty line.
-In all other cases do not use vertical separation of fill it with meaningful comment or split code
+In all other cases do not use excessive vertical separation or at least fill
-in small functions that do not need to be read as a War and Peace paragraphs.
+it with meaningful comments or split code
+into smaller functions.
+Code should not resemble "War and Peace".
+Brievety is important.
+Vertical space on laptops is limited and code is frequently read on smaller screens this days.
+Construction of human body also makes horizontal reading easier.
 ~~~
 #include <stdio.h>